olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

         qml.RY(element, wires=idx)
 ```

-The last function in this section covering the quantum circuit initialization is the `entangling_layer`.
+The last function in this section, covering the quantum circuit initialization, is the `entangling_layer`.
 This layer uses CNOT gates to entangle qubits together.
 But what's a CNOT gate?

 CNOT gates take the value from one qubit and use it to determine the value of another.
-The full name is "Controlled-NOT," meaning that if a control is registered as HIGH (1), then receiving qubit is set to LOW (0), hence the NOT.
-This connects the qubits, setting it so that by knowing the value of the control you know the value of the other later in time.
+The full name is "Controlled-NOT," meaning that if a control is registered as HIGH (1), then the receiving qubit is set to LOW (0), hence the NOT.
+This connects the qubits, setting it so that by knowing the value of the control, you know the value of the other later in time.

 ```python
 def entangling_layer(nqubits):